-Urban Food-Producing System Inspired By Nature Can Mitigate Climate Change
+Urban Agricultural Systems Inspired By Nature Can Mitigate Climate Change

 Urban Ecology is a way of looking at and studying the interactions between our built and natural environments.
 Far from being separate, nature and cities can benefit and benefit from each other is a complex web of interrelations.
 In a sense, Urban Ecology represents the maturation and combination of two science; urban planning and design, and ecology.

 Almost by definition, cities are active, busy, bustling, ever-changing places where short-lived beings go about their busy days.
 Fast fashion, quick commerce, short election cycles – the world around us takes on various pace layers.

 What better way to slow to slow things down than to seed cities with beings capable of living centuries or millennia?
 In what ways might a walk beneath ancient giants and twisted ancestors place us in a bigger here?
 A longer now?